 - Take Actonel with a full glass of water and remain upright for at least 30 minutes after taking Actonel.
 Do not lie down.

 - Avoid eating, drinking (other than water) or taking other medications for 30 minutes after taking Actonel.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
 Your doctor will advise you on this.
-If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Actonel (for example at lunchtime), as they may interfere with the absorption of Actonel.
-Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with Actonel.
+If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to Actonel (for example at lunchtime), because they may interfere with the absorption of Actonel.
+Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink it if your doctor has confirmed it is compatible with Actonel.